9 Easy Steps to Move Your Website to a New Domain

 Before we begin with the plan on how to move a website to a new domain, let’s outline the 3 most common reasons why you might want to do that.

 - The first and the most widespread reason for domain changing is multiple penalties from Google.
 Sometimes it is much easier to start it all over again instead of having to follow a long and dusty way of recovery from these penalties.
 It is a common practice for websites with low traffic.
-We will help you find out if you need to change a domain for this reason.

 - You’re planning a rebranding campaign